Ordu-Tech/ng-state-lga-api/README.md

 - Make sure to replace the url with the correct endpoint
 - Also, check for any error message or status code returned by the API
-- Check for any dependancy you might need to run the API

 ## Support